 Watch closely for changes in your health, and be sure to contact your doctor if you have any problems or symptoms that concern you.
 Follow-up care is a key part of your treatment and safety.

 Update the medical records that you keep at home, including new test results and medicine changes.
-For more information, see the topic Organizing Your Medical Records.

 Author: Healthwise Staff

 Catherine D. Serio PhD - Behavioral Health

-Adam Husney, MD - Family Medicine
+Adam Husney MD - Family Medicine